MetaboHUB-MetaToul/goodPractices/README.md

 When the new developer mission is to add features to an existing software or library, it's crucial to protect the existing code.
 First, the main branch must be protected so that only merge can change it.
 Second, each new feature must be handled by a merge request.
 This allows to make easier the code reviews with the bioinformatics referent, to keep the history of the development and to keep safe the other parts of the code.

+## Versioning

+The new developer needs to train himself/herself and use the tools specific to git and the language with which he develops to give a version number to each stable version of his code.
+This enables better tracking of code and ensures reproducibility of analyses by indicating the software version used.

 ## Documentation